Gold Creek Restoration – Flow and Habitat

 - 15-1153 Gold Creek Instream Design | Funding: $185,705 | Completion Date: 6/09/2017

-- 18-1426 Gold Creek Valley Design & Permitting | Funding: $365,557 | To be completed by: 12/31/2019
+- 18-1426 Gold Creek Valley Design & Permitting | Funding: $365,557 | To be completed: 12/31/2019

-The shape of the pit and the elevation of its downstream outlet lowered the groundwater table across Gold Creek valley.
+The shape of the pit and the elevation of its downstream outlet lower the groundwater table across Gold Creek valley.
 Because the pond is lower than the creek, it acts as a siphon, pulling water from the creek to the pond.
 This further exacerbates the dewatering effects on the creek.
-We have been working with Natural Systems Design, an engineering firm that specializes in river restoration, to gather and analyze data and provide the Forest Service with alternatives that will restore the groundwater table.
+We are working with Natural Systems Design, an engineering firm that specializes in river restoration, to gather and analyze data and provide the Forest Service with alternatives that will restore the groundwater table.

 Working With Landowners